intel-iot-devkit/how-to-code-samples/range-finder-scanner/python/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a range finding scanner that:<br>
+Using a compatible Intel-based platform, this project lets you create a range finding scanner that:<br>
 - continuously checks the Grove\* IR Distance Interrupter.<br>
 - moves the stepper motor in a 360-degree circle.<br>
 - can be accessed via the built-in web interface to view range finder data.